noawe-boi/NoahsObsidianSync/English Grade 11 FA2 Planning.md

 Is the position/representation of the topic fair or biased?

-Do you agree or disagree with the representation?
+Do you agree or disagree with the representation?#english

 How do the public generally perceive this topic?